aejensen1/Large-Scale-Matrix-Multiplication/README.md

 --------------------------------------------------------------

-You can find the final report for this project at: [a link](https://github.com/aejensen1/Large-Scale-Matrix-Multiplication/blob/main/report/FinalReport.pdf)
+You can find the final report for this project [here](https://github.com/aejensen1/Large-Scale-Matrix-Multiplication/blob/main/report/FinalReport.pdf)

 --------------------------------------------------------------